d3dc/Prickly/README.md

 * Git hooks?

 ## Difference from the Git plugin
 The git plugin provides a lot of the features that Kactus does dynamically - statically.
 But it does it by brute-force rendering every symbol every commit.
-This plugin instead only creates commits that Kactus can understand.
+This plugin instead only unzips the sketch file and makes sketch's json format git-friendly.

 ## About this project